-BIND 9 includes an intentionally limited mechanism to modify DNS responses for recursive requests somewhat similar to email anti-spam DNS blacklists.
+BIND 9 includes a limited mechanism to modify DNS responses for requests analogous to email antispam DNS blacklists.
 Responses can be changed to deny the existence of domains(NXDOMAIN), deny the existence of IP addresses for domains (NODATA), or contain other IP addresses or data.

-The actions encoded in a response policy zone (RPZ) are applied only to queries that ask for recursion (RD=1).
 Response policy zones are named in the response-policy option for the view or among the global options if there is no response-policy option for the view.
-RPZs are ordinary DNS zones containing RRsets that can be queried normally if allowed.
+Response policy zones are ordinary DNS zones containing RRsets that can be queried normally if allowed.
 It is usually best to restrict those queries with something like allow-query { localhost; };